fiibbb/CarND-MPC-Project/src/Eigen-3.3/unsupported/Eigen/CXX11/src/Tensor/README.md

 If you need to access only a few elements from the value of an expression you can avoid materializing the value in a full tensor by using a TensorRef.

-A TensorRef is a small wrapper class for any Eigen Operation.
+a TensorRef is a small wrapper class for any Eigen Operation.
 It provides overloads for the ```()``` operator that let you access individual values in the expression.
 TensorRef is convenient, because the Operation themselves do not provide a way to access individual elements.